bkisly/ScaleFinder/README.md

 ## Overview

-An application for Android and Windows, which helps finding matching musical scales accordingly to selected sounds.
+An application for Android and Windows, which helps find matching musical scales accordingly to selected sounds.

-The app returns filtered list of scales, which contain the sounds that were selected by the user.
-It is also possible to view details of the particular scale after selecting it on the list.
+The app returns a filtered list of musical scales, which contains sounds selected by the user.
+It is also possible to view details of a particular scale after selecting it on the list.

-## Future of the project
+## The future of the project

 Currently, information about available scales is hard-coded.
-However, an API is being created in order to download inforation about them from the SQL database.
-In the future, API and database will be stored on Azure services.
+However, an API is being created in order to download inforation about them from a SQL database.
+In the future, API and database will be stored at Azure services.

 ## Download

-View releases in order to download proper package for Android or Windows.
+View **releases** in order to download proper packages for Android or Windows.